Locations:

 Does a TB test hurt?

 For both a TB skin test and blood test, you may feel a small pinch from the needle, but this will be brief.
-For a skin TB test, the liquid the healthcare provider injects should not burn or feel uncomfortable.
+For a skin TB test, the liquid the healthcare provider injects shouldn’t burn or feel uncomfortable.

-What are the risks of a TB (tuberculosis) test?
+What are the side effects of a tuberculosis test?

-There are very few risks to having a TB skin test or blood test.
+There are very few side effects of having a TB skin test or blood test.

 Results and Follow-Up

-What type of results do you get from a TB (tuberculosis) test?
+What type of results do you get from a tuberculosis test?

 The results of a TB skin test or blood test will be either negative or positive.
-It’s important to remember that these tests only show if you’ve been exposed to the TB (tuberculosis) infection — not if your infection is active or latent.
-Those who have received TB vaccine (BCG) may show false-positive skin test results.
+It’s important to remember that these tests only show if you’ve been exposed to the tuberculosis infection — not if your infection is active or latent.
+Those who’ve received TB vaccine (BCG) may show false-positive skin test results.

 Positive TB test

-If your TB skin test or blood test is positive, it likely means you’ve been exposed to the bacterium that causes TB.
+If your TB skin test or blood test is positive, it probably means you’ve been exposed to the bacterium that causes TB.
 Your healthcare provider will likely order more tests to help make a diagnosis.
 Tests that diagnose active TB infections include chest X-rays and laboratory tests on a sputum sample.
 Sputum is the thick mucus that you cough up from your lungs.
-It’s different than spit or saliva.
-You’ll need to be treated for TB, whether it’s latent or active.
+It’s different from spit or saliva.
+You’ll need treatment for TB, whether it’s latent or active.

 Negative TB test